-Except as authorized in Section 3.05.150, or in the case of urgencies as described in Section 3.05.120, the purchase of supplies, general services, equipment and special equipment/supplies, not included in the construction contract or bid specification for a public work, shall be made as follows:
+Except as authorized in Section 3.05.150, or in the case of urgencies as described in Section 3.05.120, the purchase of supplies, general services, equipment and special equipment/supplies, not included in the construction contract or bid specification for a public work Public Project, shall be made as follows:

-A. Departmental Purchases.
-A department may purchase supplies, equipment, special equipment/supplies and general services independently of the Purchasing Officer of a value less than \$10,000.00, provided such department keeps a record of such purchases and exercises reasonable prudence in seeking price quotes and purchasing such items.

-1. For purchases up to \$2,499.99, the approval of the Department Director or designee is required.
-No bids are required.

-2. All purchases over \$2,500.00 require a purchase order or written contract.
-Purchases between \$2,500.00 and \$10,000.00 require approval by the Department Director and the Purchasing Officer or their designee.
-Three informal quotes are required for all purchases over \$2,500.00 but less than \$10,000.00.

-B. City Manager Purchases.
-Purchases for supplies, equipment or general services for an amount over \$10,000.00 but less than \$60,000, must be approved by the City Manager.
+- A. Departmental Purchases.
+A department may purchase supplies, equipment, special equipment/supplies and general services independently of the Purchasing Officer of a value less than up to \$10,000.00, provided such department keeps a record of such purchases and exercises reasonable prudence in seeking price quotes and purchasing such items. - 1.
+For purchases up to \$2,499.99\$2,500.00, the approval of the Department Director or designee is required.
+No bids are required. - 2.
+All purchases over \$2,500.00 require a purchase order or written contract.
+Purchases between over \$2,500.00 and up to \$10,000.00 require approval by the Department Director and the Purchasing Officer or their designee.
+Three informal quotes are required for all purchases over \$2,500.00 but less than and up to \$10,000.00. - B. City Manager Purchases.
+Purchases for supplies, equipment or general services for an amount over \$10,000.00 but less than and up to \$45,000.00, must be approved by the City Manager.
 Three informal written bids must be obtained based on written specifications.